Carl Friedrich von Weizsäcker: Post-war career

 In 2007, Weizsäcker died at the age of 94 in Söcking near Starnberg.
 Opinions are split on the question of whether he accepted his share of responsibility for the German scientific community's efforts to build a nuclear weapon for Nazi Germany.
+Schäfer documented Weizsäcker’s lifelong connection with the philosopher Martin Heidegger and has argued that he shared the philosopher’s hope for an “utopian” National Socialism.

 Theory of ur-alternatives

-Weizsäcker developed the theory of ur-alternatives (archetypal objects), publicized in his book Einheit der Natur (literal translation Oneness of Nature, 1971) and further developed through the 1990s.
+Weizsäcker developed the theory of ur-alternatives (archetypal objects), publicized in his book Einheit der Natur (published in English as The Unity of Nature) and further developed through the 1990s.
 The theory axiomatically constructs quantum physics from the distinction between empirically observable, binary alternatives.
 Weizsäcker used his theory to derive the 3-dimensionality of space and to estimate the entropy of a proton falling into a black hole.